andyshutt-cf/bank-account-api/README.md

    This will display the Bank Account UI.
    ![Bank Account UI](images/bank-account-ui.png)

-7. Run the API and unit tests:
+7. Run the API and unit tests from the project root directory:
    ```sh
    dotnet test BankAccountAPI.Tests
    ```